 MEDICAL DOCTOR

-Pharmacy Network 09876
+Pharmacy Network 09876 (do not include letters)

-Adjudication P09876 (the letter P, F, R, L or M should already be populated by

-the vendor.
-New licensees may have to be added by the

-pharmacy staff)
+Adjudication P09876 (ensure the correct letter associated with the license

+number is included)

 PHARMACIST

-Pharmacy Network 67-142
+Pharmacy Network 67-142 (ensure the dash is included)

-Adjudication 67142 (remove the hyphen from DIS #)
+Adjudication 67142

 NURSE PRACTITIONER

 Pharmacy Network 14678

-Adjudication N94678 (remove first digit from DIS # and replace with N9)
+Adjudication N94678

 DENTIST

-Pharmacy Network 018909XXX (there is no specific format for dentist license numbers)
+Pharmacy Network 018909XXX

-Adjudication D88909 (remove first 2 DIS digits and add D8; then remove last 3

-digits)

-OPTOMETRIST
+Adjudication D88909 (ensure the 'D' is included)

-Pharmacy Network NNNN (each 'N' represents a number from 1-9, i.e. 0602)

-Adjudication TNNNNN (each 'N' represents a number from 1-9, i.e. T00602)
+OPTOMETRIST Pharmacy Network NNNN (each 'N' represents a number from 1-9, i.e. 0602) Adjudication TNNNNN (each 'N' represents a number from 1-9, i.e. T00602)

+Note: for Pharmacy Network, this represents their actual license number, regardless of the practitioner.

-If home healthcare items are written by a physiotherapist (for example), enter the items as "pharmacist prescribed" to place the item on the patient's profile.
+If home healthcare items are written by a healthcare professional who does not have prescribing privileges in Newfoundland and Labrador (physiotherapist for example), you must enter -the dispensing pharmacist as the prescriber in order -to place the item on the patient's profile.